 “When the student is ready, the teacher will appear” – Sri Swami Satchidananda

 We lovingly welcome one and all, regardless of where you may happen to be on your yogic journey, and our intention is to nurture and support you in your learning.
 We feel passionately about our community and helping our students to better connect with their environment and the world around them.
-We are strong believers in Karma Yoga and supporting our wonderful local charitable organizations.
+We are strong believers in serving, Bhakti and Karma Yoga and supporting our wonderful local charitable organizations.
 We teach that the physical practice of yoga, or asana, is but a part of the larger yogic journey: taking our yoga practice “off the mat” means that we strive to serve others and help to cultivate the compassionate, peaceful, harmonious world that we wish to live in.
-The goal of yoga is knowledge, specifically knowledge that leads to self-realization established in sattva, or a state of bliss.
+The goal of yoga is enlightenment and knowledge, specifically knowledge that leads to self-realization established in sattva, or a state of bliss.
 Yoga brings breath, body, and mind into balance, and prepares us for the practice of living in harmony with the world around us.

 “If we are true yogis for just one day, we will be transformed and want more of it.
 It’s contagious, just like any other habit” – Sri Swami Satchidananda, in verse 2.36 of his translation of the Yoga Sutras of Patanjali